VISCO: Benchmarking Fine-Grained Critique and Correction Towards Self-Improvement in Visual Reasoning: Experimental Details

 \section{Experimental Details}

-We evaluate 26 open LVLMs and 3 proprietary LVLMs.
-For the open LVLMs, we run the inference with fast serving frameworks.
-Specifically, we evaluate Qwen2-VL, Molmo, Llama-3.2 and NVLM with \texttt{vllm}, evaluate LLaVA-OV and LLaVA-Critic with \texttt{sglang}, and evaluate InternVL2, DeepSeek-VL, LLaVA-v1.5, LLaVA-v1.6, Qwen-VL and Prometheus-Vision with \texttt{lmdeploy}.
+We evaluate 27 open LVLMs and 3 proprietary LVLMs.
+For the open LVLMs, we evaluate models from 7 families: DeepSeek-VL \citep{deepseekvl}, LLaVA \citep{llava}, InternVL \citep{internvl}, Qwen-VL \citep{qwen2vl}, Molmo \citep{molmo}, NVLM \citep{nvlm}, Llama-3.2, and MiniCPM \citep{yao2024minicpm}.
+Specifically, we run the inference with fast serving frameworks.
+Specifically, we evaluate Qwen2-VL, Molmo, Llama-3.2, NVLM and MiniCPM with \texttt{vllm}, evaluate LLaVA-OV and LLaVA-Critic with \texttt{sglang}, and evaluate InternVL2, DeepSeek-VL, LLaVA-v1.5, LLaVA-v1.6, Qwen-VL and Prometheus-Vision with \texttt{lmdeploy}.
 We set the sampling temperature as 0.7.
+For \ourscritic{}, we use the same set of hyperparameters.
 The prompt for critique and correction are in Figure \ref{fig:prompt_critique} and \ref{fig:prompt_correction}.

-We ask one of the trained annotators to establish the human baseline on a randomly selected subset of 265 data points.
+For the human baseline, we ask one of the trained annotators to establish the human baseline on a randomly selected subset of 265 data points.
 To reduce annotation costs, we provide the ground truth answers to the annotator.
 The 100\% answer-level F1 shows that the ground truth answers are verified by the annotator to be correct.